create3000/x_ite/docs/_posts/supported-nodes.md

 ---
 ## Overview

 X_ITE supports a certain number of X3D nodes.
 Objects in an X3D scene are also called nodes.
 These nodes are grouped into components and these components are grouped into profiles.
-As these components can be dynamically loaded on demand, it is important to specify an appropriate specification version and component/profile statements.
+As components can be dynamically loaded on demand, it is important to specify an appropriate specification version and component/profile statements.

 The following lists outline the profiles and nodes supported in X_ITE.